Stephen-Hamilton-C/black-plus-material/README.md

 ## Installing

+There are multiple ways to install:
+- Search for Black+ Material in VS Code extonsions and click install
+- Go to VS Code, hit CTRL+P, and enter `ext install Stephen-Hamilton-C.black-plus-material`
-Not yet available on the VS Code Extensions Marketplace.
-You can find a pre-built VSIX package in [releases](https://github.com/Stephen-Hamilton-C/black-plus-material/releases/latest)
+- Download a pre-built VSIX package to install manually from [releases](https://github.com/Stephen-Hamilton-C/black-plus-material/releases/latest)

 ## Recommended Plugins and settings